Annaleigh Ashford: 2010–2013: Established career

-2014–15: Debut album, You Can't Take It With You, and Sylvia
+2014–2015: Debut album

 On January 14, 2014, Ashford released her first single, "Another Time (Andrew's Song)", with musical director Will Van Dyke on iTunes.
 In addition to writing music and lyrics, Van Dyke is the featured pianist on the single.
 The track also features Michael Aarons on guitar, Steve Gilewski on bass, Sammy Merendino on drums, Philip Payton on violin/viola, and Allison Seidner on cello.
 It was recorded at Harlem Parlour Recording in New York City by Derik Lee, who also mixed and mastered the recording.

 Beginning on August 26, 2014, Ashford played the role of Essie Carmichael in the Broadway revival of You Can't Take It with You, directed by Scott Ellis.
 She appeared alongside Rose Byrne, James Earl Jones, and Elizabeth Ashley.
 The show closed on February 2, 2015.
 For this role, Ashford won the 2015 Tony Award for Best Featured Actress in a Play.

 In a limited run from October 2, 2015, to January 3, 2016, Ashford starred as the titular canine in the first Broadway production of A. R. Gurney's comedy Sylvia.
 The show opened at the Cort Theatre on October 27, 2015.
 Directed by Daniel J. Sullivan, the show also starred Julie White, Matthew Broderick, and Robert Sella.
 Tony Award-winning director Daniel Sullivan compared Ashford to Bill Irwin, writing, "she is a great clown, aside from being a wonderful actor...she has that same kind of, just throw it up there, keep trying, finding it, and refining it."

 Ashford's debut album Lost in the Stars: Live at 54 Below was released November 13, 2015.
 On November 17, 2015, it was announced that Ashford had signed with talent agency ICM Partners.

-On November 20, 2015, BroadwayWorld announced that Ashford would be the involved in a filmed career retrospective Q&A with SAG-AFTRA, taking place on December 3, 2015, at The New School.
-The Q&A was released via YouTube on December 14, 2015.

 On November 20, 2015, Ashford was selected to present the sixth annual Clive Barnes Theatre Award, taking place on January 11, 2016.
 On November 30, 2015, Ashford played eight roles in a reading of Paul Rudnick's critically acclaimed play Jeffrey, directed by Christopher Ashley.
 Other cast included Michael Urie, Robin de Jesus, James Monroe Iglehart, Andrew Keenan-Bolger, and Russell Tovey.